JeanParkdev/project1/README.md

-# Project 1: Project Title
+# Project 1: Game Guide

 ## Description
 Brief description (2–4 sentences).
 Explain what the app does and why it exists.